-Scenarios which do not meet the Surveillance Reporting Definition
+Scenarios which do not meet the Respiratory Surveillance Reporting Definition

-- A single resident with symptoms, a single HCW/staff who worked while symptomatic, or HCW/staff who developed symptoms but did not work while symptomatic do not meet the Surveillance Reporting Definition and do not need to be reported to CEIR.
+- A single resident with symptoms does not meet the respiratory surveillance reporting definition and does not need to be reported to CEIR.
 Sites must continue to monitor for ongoing illness.
-An optional Surveillance Case Tracking Sheet can be found in Attachment 2.1. - NOTE: Although sites do not need to report to CEIR until the Surveillance Reporting Definition is met, the infection control strategies listed in Figure 2 should be immediately implemented for any resident with symptoms.
-Prompt implementation of the strategies listed in Figure 2 may help to limit illness from spreading at the site and prevent an outbreak. - Sites should update supervisors/mangers of one symptomatic resident or HCW/staff such that they are aware that a Surveillance Case Tracking Sheet has been started.
-Sites should have an internal policy that dictates how the Surveillance Case Tracking Sheet (or a site-specific tool) is used to track symptomatic residents or HCW/staff and when the call needs to be made to CEIR.
+An optional Surveillance Case Tracking Sheet can be found in Attachment 2.1. - Infection control strategies listed in Figure 2 re recommended to be immediately implemented for any resident with symptoms.
+Prompt implementation of the strategies listed in Figure 2 may help to limit illness from spreading at the site and prevent an outbreak. - Sites are recommended to update supervisors/mangers of one symptomatic resident, so they are aware that a Surveillance Case Tracking Sheet has been started.
+Sites are recommended to have an internal policy that dictates how the Surveillance Case Tracking Sheet (or a site-specific tool) is used to track symptomatic residents and when the call needs to be made to CEIR.